tewarid/tewarid.github.io/_posts/2018/2018-03-01-quickly-create-markdown-table-in-visual-studio-code.md

 +-+-+
 ```

+The table uses grid [table syntax](https://pandoc.org/MANUAL.html#tables), but the same procedure can be used with pipe tables.

-Then, use Code's [Table Formatter](https://marketplace.visualstudio.com/items?itemName=shuworks.vscode-table-formatter) plugin to format it so it looks like
+Use Code's [Table Formatter](https://marketplace.visualstudio.com/items?itemName=shuworks.vscode-table-formatter) plugin to format the table so it looks like

 ```text
 : Table caption